forbesg/forbes-metalsmith/src/pages/about.md

 to to discover the capabilities and pitfalls of JavaScript.

-At the same time I was discovering more about running JavaScript on the server with NodeJS and interacting with NoSQL Databases sucj as MongoDB and CouchDB.
+At the same time I was discovering more about running JavaScript on the server with NodeJS and interacting with NoSQL Databases such as MongoDB and CouchDB.
 I created a couple of applications using the MEAN Stack using Angular for the front-end.

 Some of my work is shown on the [Portfolio Page](/portfolio)